WeWatchWall/fast-fuzz/README.md

 - Don't name static methods the same as instance ones.
 - Order methods with similar names alphabetically.
 - Return types should not contain brackets ```( or )``` because they are used to detect method signatures.
+- Async methods are generally slower to fuzz than synchronous ones, and drastically slower if there is any sort of waiting, even 1ms.

 ### Literals